KrupPatel31/Myntra-Clone/README.md

 Clean Code Structure: HTML and CSS are organized for readability and maintainability.
 Technologies Used
 HTML5: For structuring the content.
-CSS3: For styling and layout, including Flexbox and Grid.
+CSS3: For styling and layout, including Flexbox and Grid.</p>
-Getting Started
-To get a local copy up and running, follow these steps:</p>

 Feel free to customize further if you add more features or pages!